LYNCH·LLP

 • What is the range of allowance rates across his art units?

-Allowance rates range from 33% to 48% across these art units.
+Allowance rates range from 33% to 48% across the art units in which he maintains a substantial record.

 ◈ RESPONDING TO AN OFFICE ACTION